OpenOverlayRouter/oor/README.md

 (http://lispmob.org/downloads/openwrt).

-LISPmob is also available on official OpenWRT repositories, but it is not guaranteed that this version would be the latest one.
+LISPmob is also available on official OpenWRT repositories, but it is not guaranteed that this version will be the latest one.
 You can try to install LISPmob from OpenWRT package feeds with:

     opkg update